limproda/limproda/README.md

 Here, you can join me on my journey through the vast world of technology and coding.
 Welcome!

-👨🏾‍🎓 On my way to earn my Bachelor's Degree in Computer Engineering.
+👨🏾‍🎓 On my way to earn my Bachelor's Degree in Computer Science.

-🌱 I’m currently learning: Python.
+🌱 I’m currently learning: Javascript.

 📌 Illinois, USA.
 ## My current badges 🏆